seizu/siteping/README.md

    sudo chmod 755 tpush.sh
 ```
 4) Edit tpush.sh and replace YOUR_TOKEN with your Telegram-Bot token and the chatId with your chatId.
-   a) to get the chatId add the Telegram BOT to the your group
+   a) to get the chatId add the Telegram BOT to your group
    b) post a message in your group
    c) open `https://api.telegram.org/bot<YOUR_TOKEN>/getUpdates` in a browser
    d) copy the chat:id<YOUR CHAT ID> from the json respons.